Sunday, November 26, 2023

 Lady

-Lady Luck Productions - an uncredited Chiquito produced several bomba films under this company name between 1970 and 1971 - released through his "legitimate" company Sotang Bastos Productions
+Lady Luck Productions - an uncredited Chiquito produced several bomba films under this company name between 1970 and 1971, distributed through his "legitimate" company Sotang Bastos Productions; later resurrected for Chikiting Gubat (1975), distributed through Chiquito's new company Archer Productions.

 Lady T.